Tamburkey/frontend-nanodegree-resume/README.md

 # Resume
-It's some sort of resumes perhaps.
+It's some sort of resume perhaps.